 -

-A comparative analysis of the richness of the vocabulary of 50 of the world’s greatest novels
+A comparative analysis of the number of different words (a measure of the vocabulary richness) in 50 of the world’s greatest novels

 "Discourse on Voluntary Servitude" by Étienne de la Boétie (1548)